actions-marketplace-validations/esemi_action-allure-report/README.md

 ### report-dir

 **Required** The relative path to the directory where Allure will write the generated report.
-Default `allure-results`.
+Default `allure-report`.

 ## Building and running locally